nf-core/viralrecon/docs/output.md

   <img width="600" src="images/mqc_picard_insert_size_plot.png" alt="MultiQC - Picard insert size plot"/>
 </p>

+> **NB:** The value of `<SUFFIX>` in the output file names above will depend on the preceeding steps that were run in the pipeline.
+If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
+However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 ### VarScan 2, BCFTools, BEDTools

 [VarScan 2](http://dkoboldt.github.io/varscan/) is a platform-independent software tool to detect variants in NGS data.
 In this pipeline, VarScan 2 is used in conjunction with SAMtools in order to call both high and low frequency variants.